-- Cables with a characteristic impedance of 100 ohms $\pm 10\%$ are recommended for unshielded flat or twisted pair ribbon cable. - Cables with a characteristic impedance of 90 ohms $\pm 10\%$ are preferred for shielded cables. - To minimize discontinuities and signal reflections, do not use cables with different impedances on the same bus.

-- A minimum cable size of 28 AWG should be used to minimize noise effects and ensure proper distribution of termination power. - Cables must be properly terminated.
+- Cables with a characteristic impedance of 100 ohms $\pm 10\%$ are recommended for unshielded flat or twisted pair ribbon cable. - Cables with a characteristic impedance of 90 ohms ±10% are preferred for shielded cables. - To minimize discontinuities and signal reflections, do not use cables with different impedances on the same bus. - A minimum wire size of 28 AWG should be used to minimize noise effects and ensure proper distribution of termination power.
+Note: because of physical size limitations of current connector designs, a wire size of 30 AWG should be used for wide differential cabling. - Cables must be properly terminated.